 Experiencing the service: the External Characteristics

-For our Swish example we will define the following three external characteristics:
+For our Swish example I’ve defined the following three external characteristics:

-- Y1 = instant money transfer between two bank accounts
+- = instant money transfer between two bank accounts

-- Y2 = no fee to sender or receiver (the customers)
+- = no fee to sender or receiver (the customers)

-Y1 captures the job-to-be-done.
-Y2 is part of the business model.
-And Y3 is capturing an attractive (and necessary) attribute of the service: secure.
+captures the job-to-be-done or progress the beneficiary wants to make.
+Whereas, is part of the business model.
+And is capturing an attractive (and necessary) attribute of the service: it is secure.

-Bringing competences to bear: end-user and organisation working together to deliver the service
+Bringing competences to bear: end-user and provider working together to deliver the service

 Types of competences